 local modifier is present, the Slice compiler does not generate marshaling code for the corresponding type.
 This means that a local type can never be accessed remotely because it cannot be transmitted between client and server.
 (The Slice compiler prevents use of

 local types in non-

-Because local interfaces and local classes form a completely separate inheritance hierarchy, you cannot pass a local interface where a non-local interface is expected, and vice-versa.
+Because local interfaces form a completely separate inheritance hierarchy, you cannot pass a local interface where a non-local interface is expected, and vice-versa.